circleci/circleci-docs/CONTRIBUTING.md

 # CircleCI Documentation Values

 There is never enough time to do everything we want to do.
-That's why we prioritize issues according to the following 5 categories, in decreasing importance:
+That's why we prioritize issues according to the following five categories, in decreasing importance:

 1. Created: documentation should exist.
 2. Correct: documentation should be accurate.